Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Views of Edinburgh| ©Adi Wahid

-The Old Town of Edinburgh is characterized by its medieval street layout where narrow streets and alleys abound and lead to some of the iconic sights of the capital such as the castle, the Palace of Holyroodhouse, St. Giles Cathedral or the Scottish Parliament building.
+The Old Town of Edinburgh is characterized by its medieval street layout where there are many narrow streets and alleys that lead to some of the iconic sights of the capital such as the castle, the Palace of Holyroodhouse, St. Giles Cathedral or the Scottish Parliament building.

 Itinerary